-We tend to like google_shopping as the source since this gives a break-down at the top level without having to dig too far.
-Also, the product ID will allow us to run comparisons against Google Ads for the same product.
+We prefer using “google_shopping” as a source for our clients.
+This provides a top-level data breakdown without our team having to dig too far for analysis.
+Including the product ID also allows us to run comparisons against Google Ads for the same product.

 Here are a couple of implementation options:

-a) Use a feed rule to append your link URLs
+1. Use a feed rule to append your link URLs.

-NOTE: Make sure to watch out for special characters or spaces in your UTMs, as those can cause landing page errors.
-If you are unsure, you can use this URL builder to check.
+Note: Watch out for any special characters or spaces in your UTMs, as these can cause landing page errors.
+If you’re unsure about your tracking accuracy, you can use this URL builder to check.

 Option 2: The Bird’s Eye View

-If for some reason you are unable to use the above option, then at minimum you can develop some custom tracking parameters to break the traffic sources out in Landing Page reports.
+If you can’t use Option 1, you can still develop custom tracking parameters to break traffic sources out in Landing Page reports.